Social Union Framework Agreement

-The Social Union Framework Agreement, or SUFA, was an agreement made in Canada in 1999 between Prime Minister Jean Chrétien and the premiers of the provinces and territories of Canada, except Quebec Premier Lucien Bouchard.
+The Social Union Framework Agreement (SUFA) was an agreement made in Canada in 1999 between Prime Minister Jean Chrétien and the premiers of the provinces and territories of Canada, except Quebec Premier Lucien Bouchard.
 It concerns equality of opportunity, social programs, mobility rights and other rights.

 Background

 According to Professor Alain Noël, the idea of a Canadian "social union" was a "fairly recent" one at the time of his writing in 1998.
 It emerged in the 1990s to describe economic and social policies in Canada.
 However, Noël notes some politicians and academics believed the social union in Canada was older, having been established at Canadian Confederation or after World War II.

 Entrenching a social union into the Constitution of Canada was discussed in 1992 with a package of ultimately rejected amendments called the Charlottetown Accord.
 This social union was proposed by the New Democratic Party of Ontario.
 The social charter emphasized having common standards of social programs across Canada.
 Prime Minister Chrétien, coming to power in 1993, was not interested in constitutional reform, but became interested in a social union to repair Canadian federalism after the 1995 Quebec referendum on sovereignty.